Coxs Bazar Tourist Spots are sea beach, Inani, Buddist Pagodas, Teknak and much more. Here is the longest sea beach in Bangladesh.

 Coxs Bazar Travel Spots Places

 The place is one of the paradises for tourism.
-The sun rise and sun down both can see from here.
+The sun rises and the sun down both can see from here.
 It is also a noted point for Buddhist traveler.

 - Christmas Tree -Himchori